Equetro sustained-release capsules

 Treating manic and mixed episodes associated with bipolar disorder.
 It may also be used for other conditions as determined by your doctor.

-Equetro sustained-release capsules is an antipsychotic.
+Equetro sustained-release capsules are an antipsychotic.
 Exactly how it works to treat bipolar disorder is not known.

 Do NOT use Equetro sustained-release capsules if: